pema99/SetProbesVRC/README.md

-# SetProbesVRC
-Set light probe coefficients at runtime in VRChat.

 # What is this
 Udon does not expose LightmapSettings.lightProbes.bakedProbes, so we cannot set probe coefficients at runtime.
+Proof of concept and probably not very useful, but there might be useful tidbits or ideas in there.

 This is a proof of concept of a system that can achieve more or less this, but within the limitations of Udon.